 Hulless popcorn may be safer to eat when you have braces.
 This type of popcorn is made from smaller kernels and has smaller hulls.
 The hull is the crunchy part of the popcorn that tends to flake off and get stuck in your teeth or gums.
 So the smaller the hull, the less likely it’ll get stuck in your braces.

 Keep in mind that even popcorn labeled as “hulless” still has a small hull.
-You should still enjoy it in moderation when you have braces on.
-That being said, it’s one of the best types of popcorn to eat when you have braces.
+You should still enjoy it in moderation.
+That being said, it’s one of the best types of popcorn to eat when you wear braces.

 While you should already be flossing at least once a day, you should also floss immediately after eating popcorn.
 This will help you remove any small pieces of popcorn from between your teeth and braces right away.
 Getting the popcorn hulls out from your teeth as soon as possible will help you maintain good oral health.

 Sometimes when you eat popcorn, you’ll find a bunch of unpopped or partially popped kernels at the bottom of the bag.
 You might already stay away from these, but since you're wearing braces, you want to be extra careful.
 The hard kernels can be damaging to your braces and might destroy the brackets.

 After eating popcorn, brush your teeth.
 This goes for people with braces and without.
 It’s the best way to prevent tooth decay and also to get all those small pieces of popcorn out of your teeth.

 Carry a small toothbrush in your purse or car so you’re ready to brush wherever you go.
 You can even buy disposable toothbrushes that come with a small tube of toothpaste — seems like a very easy solution to help you eat popcorn with braces.

 Enjoying popcorn in moderation is probably your best bet when you have braces on.
 Your orthodontist will likely agree.
 While movie theater popcorn can be tempting, practicing moderation will be best for your oral health.